adolfomunoz/viltrum/doc/integrators.md

 ## Adaptive nested Newton-Cotes control variates with Monte Carlo integration of the residual

-This strategy is the base of our paper (**Primary-Space Adaptive Control Variates using Piecewise-Polynomial Approximations**)[https://mcrescas.github.io/publications/primary-space-cv/], and it preserves the best of both strategies: the low frequency regions are better recovered using adaptive Newton-Cotes for a number of iterations and high frequency details are better recovered using Monte-Carlo (of the residual with respect to the Newton-Cotes approximation).
+This strategy is the base of our paper [**Primary-Space Adaptive Control Variates using Piecewise-Polynomial Approximations**](https://mcrescas.github.io/publications/primary-space-cv/), and it preserves the best of both strategies: the low frequency regions are better recovered using adaptive Newton-Cotes for a number of iterations and high frequency details are better recovered using Monte-Carlo (of the residual with respect to the Newton-Cotes approximation).

 This integrator follows a sampling strategy for the residual in which each individual region, represented by a single multivariate polynomial in the piecewise control variate, is selected randomly and uniformly, and then again uniformly inside each region.
 This means that smaller regions (with allegedly larger error estimations) will get more sample density than larger regions.